The single most important gift you can give a needy family

 In Nicaragua’s urban slums, children face the same handicaps of poverty, illness and educational deficit as their country cousins.
 But inner city kids face further risks from:

-Give hope to students in Managua’s most dangerous barrio
+Give hope to students in Managua’s most dangerous barrios

 Managua, the capital of Nicaragua, is a city of extremes.
 As the nation’s commercial and financial vortex, Managua boasts luxury hotels, state-of-the-art hospitals, sumptuous homes and fine restaurants.
 An elite few Nicaraguans and wealthy visitors enjoy the city’s segregated, attractive neighborhoods.